 - The tenant wants to make defects valid when moving in

-Each situation will be gone through at the end of the article under the “if I have tried the above-mentioned, but still haven’t gotten hold of my landlord”-section.
+Each situation will be gone through later in the article.
 Here, we cover the legal regulations for what you can do if you cannot get in touch with your landlord.

 What are the rules?
 Should jeg communicate digitally or by post?